 The excavations (conducted by German and Turkish archaeologists) are mainly aimed at unearthing and reconstructing the monuments as they were in the IInd/IIIrd century AD, in line with a general approach which has been followed at Ephesus and other archaeological sites.
 A number of small medieval Byzantine additions have been removed.
 The small odeon shown above and an adjoining finely decorated hall were part of a bath/gymnasium complex.
-In the hall archaeologists have found a head of Diodoros Pasparos (now at the Archaeological Museum), a local magistrate/politician who served his native town during the Mithridatic Wars (88-63 BC).
+In the hall archaeologists have found a head of Diodoros Pasparos, a local magistrate/politician who served during the Mithridatic Wars (88-63 BC).

 Building Z aka House of the Theatrical Masks

 This building was excavated in 1990-1999.
 Its fine mosaics and other decorations led to the construction of a shelter which was inaugurated in 2004.
 Because of the lack of inscriptions the building is still known by the letter which initially identified it, but archaeologists suggest it was a kind of state guest house.

 Mosaic of the Theatrical Masks (IInd century AD)